satya666666/Calculatorr/README.md

 3. Make your changes and commit.
 4. Submit a pull request.

-try the webhook for  triggering
+try the webhook for  triggering & how this works or not...